-Today, a good starting point for looking our for potential for innovation is to examine various trend lines and work out when new design trade-offs become possible.
-Possibly the most famous of these trends is Moore's Law, an observation that the number of transistors at a given price doubles about every 2 years [Moore 1965].
 There are others, like the quartering of the cost of DRAM every 3 years, and the much slower speed improvement of DRAM.
 Understanding how long these trends can persist and when a change in technology is predictable opens up opportunities for architecture research.
 For example, in the 1990s, I observed that the speed gap between DRAM and CPUs was heading for similar numbers as measured by lost instruction execution opportunity to the speed gap between CPUs and paging devices when virtual memory was first invented.
 That led to the RAMpage project, of which I cite a fraction of the research outputs here [Machanick et al. 1998; Machanick 2000; Machanick and Salverda 1998; Machanick 2004].

-In another breakthrough, which led to a major change in the whole industry, a Nigerian academic at Stanford University Kunle Olukotun [Olukotun et al. 1996] made a case for replacing very aggressive single-core designs by what are now known as multicore designs.
+In another breakthrough, which led to a major change in the whole industry, a Nigerian academic at Stanford University Kunle Olukotun [Olukotun et al. 1996] made a case for replacing very aggressive single-CPU designs by what are now known as multicore designs.
 In essence his argument (backed up by design studies and simulations) is that the potential for speedup of a single core design is limited by how much instruction-level parallelism is available, whereas a multicore design can gain speed from several dimensions.
 A clever compiler can convert instruction-level parallelism into threads, code already designed to run threads or multiple processes can speed up, and multiprogramming workloads (as on a typical operating system where there may be dozens of processes, many not visible to the non-technical user) can also see a speed gain.
 Multicore designs have in recent years also gained in utility because they create more options for scaling both performance and energy use.
+The more complex a design is (and this also applies to miniaturization) the more energy is wasted to leakage: transistors leak current even when they are turned off, and this becomes an increasing factor as components scale down and circuits consequently become more complex [Kim et al. 2003].
+An example of the kind of design trade-offs possible is ARM multicore designs that have CPUs of varying complexity and hence speed and energy use.
+Here, I focus on a "big-little" design.
+When high speed is required e.g. with user interaction that requires rapid responses, the process or thread providing that response can run on the "big" core, while the "little" cores can be used for lower-priority tasks.
+When no high priority task is active, the "big" core can be put to sleep.